Enroll in Credit Repair & Financial Coaching TODAY

 - If you're no longer using a credit card on a regular basis, make small purchases from time to time and then pay the account in full

-- However, your credit score may also decrease for a short time
+- Therefore your credit score would most likely decrease for a short time

-- Since you're working towards a higher credit score, simply continue making your regular monthly payments
+- Since you're working towards a higher credit score, continue making your regular monthly payments until your credit repair process has been completed

 - The accounts that are included in your Credit Audit & Analysis Report are the "baseline" for comparison purposes